-- In the SISO Design window, Click on file \rightarrow import. - We will usually be assigning G(s) to block G (the plant).
-Under the System heading, click on the line that indicates G, then click on Browse. - Choose the available Model that you want assigned to G (Click on the appropriate line) and then click on Import, and then on Close. - Click OK on the System Data (Import Model) window - Once the transfer function has been entered, the root locus is displayed.
-Make sure the poles and zeros of your plant are where you think they should be.
+- In the sisotool Design Window, Click on File \rightarrow Import. - We will usually be assigning G(s) to block G (the plant).
+Under the System heading, click on the line that indicates G, then click on Browse. - Choose the available Model that you want assigned to G (click on the appropriate line) and then click on Import and then on Close. - Click OK on the System Data (Import Model) window

+• Once the transfer function has been entered, the root locus is displayed, make sure the poles and zeros of your plant are where you think they should be.